Prevent DOM-based XSS with Trusted Types and Content Security Policy with report-uri

 -

-: where to send violation reports to- Reporting would also work with the
+report-uri: where to send violation reports- Reporting would also work with the

 - Reporting would also work with the